 SUNY New Paltz is known for its beautiful scenery and safe atmosphere; however, as the tragic events at Virginia Tech and other higher education institutions have shown us, emergencies can arise at any time, without warning, regardless of your surroundings.

 In response, SUNY New Paltz has developed an extensive and recently reconfigured Emergency Response Plan.
-This plan was organized and developed by the SUNY New Paltz Emergency Response Team (ERT) and in compliance with the Chancellor's Taskforce on Critical Incident Management Recommendations.
-Through in-depth research, the ERT has developed the State University of New York at New Paltz Comprehensive Campus Emergency Management Plan into a three-part response plan.
-There is an overall plan that will be used by administrators, University Police, and the ERT, as well as a separate faculty/staff plan and a separate student plan.
+This plan was organized and developed by the SUNY New Paltz Emergency Management Team (EMT) and in compliance with the Chancellor's Taskforce on Critical Incident Management Recommendations.
+Through in-depth research, the EMT has developed the State University of New York at New Paltz Comprehensive Campus Emergency Management Plan into a three-part response plan.
+There is an overall plan that will be used by administrators, University Police, and the EMT, as well as a separate faculty/staff plan and a separate student plan.

 Officials at SUNY New Paltz have dedicated much time and attention toward the matter of Emergency Management and as a result, have designated an Emergency Operations Center and organized committees to continually fine-tune our emergency preparedness through efforts updating emergency communications, emergency response drills, and personal safety.